MIT-LCP/mimic-website/content/community/contributing.md

 MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/about/acknowledgments/).
 We have limited resources and cannot provide individual support to researchers worldwide.
 We therefore encourage MIMIC users to work together as a community.

+## How can I get help with my analysis?

+If you are seeking advice for a specific question, we would suggest either:

+- posting your question to the [Open Data StackExchange](http://opendata.stackexchange.com/), labelled with "mimic-iii" as one of the keywords.
+For example, see the following question about diabetic patients: http://opendata.stackexchange.com/questions/6182/gold-annotations-for-diabetic-patients-in-mimic-iii
+- posting your question as an issue in the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code/issues)
+- holding on until the [forthcoming forum](/community/forum/) has been created.

 ## How can I help to improve the MIMIC website and documentation?

 The MIMIC website and documentation are hosted publicly in GitHub (https://github.com/MIT-LCP/mimic-website).